MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-role-explorer.md

 ---
-title: Exploring and Navigating Pages per Role| Microsoft Docs
+title: Exploring and Navigating Pages per Role
-description: ''
+description: You can get an overview of all the business features that are available for your role, and for other roles, with the Role Explorer.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual